MiroHel96/Portfolio/creating-portfolio.md

 I had already installed virutal machine to my pc.
 My main purpose Is to use it to control my Upcloud server.
 The virtul machine was used to generate SSH-key for Upcloud.
 Instructions for SSH-key generation can be found from here: [Generate SSH key](https://www.ssh.com/academy/ssh/keygen**).

+After generating SSH-key I could set it for UpCloud and securely remote login in to my server.

 ## Hosting a server from Upcloud